-The rumors are partway true – yes, there is stirring involved, about 20 minutes total, but NO, this is NOT a fussy, watch-like-a-hawk dish.
-It’s actually kind of foolproof, provided you don’t walk away to, I don’t know, clean the garage or something while you’re in the middle of making it.
-In plain English – it’s pretty simple!
+I mean, the rumors are partway true – yes, there is stirring involved, about 20 minutes total, but risotto is NOT a fussy dish.
+It’s actually kind of foolproof, provided you don’t walk away to, I don’t know, paint your nails, file your mail, or mop the floor – all tasks I considered tackling whilst stirring this gorgeous dish.
+But hang tight and I promise it will be worth the effort!

 Meanwhile, saute 2 Tablespoons onion or shallot in 1 Tablespoon butter until translucent, then stir in 3/4 cup gluten-free arborio rice.

 Next add 1/4 cup dry white wine to the rice then stir until nearly absorbed.
-I used pinot grigio, which added just a touch of wine-y flavor.
+Use whatever you’ve got on hand EXCEPT a sweet riesling type wine, which can give the final dish a sweeter note.

-When you’ve got about 3 ladlefuls left, add 1/2 cup chopped asparagus and continue stirring as normal.
+When there’s roughly 3 ladlefuls of chicken broth left to be added, add 1/2 cup chopped asparagus and continue stirring.

-When there’s one ladleful left, add 10 jumbo-sized shrimp then stir until they’re cooked and pink.
+When there’s one ladleful left, add 10 jumbo-sized shrimp that have been peeled and deveined, then stir until cooked through.
+It should only take a minute or two.

-Season with salt and pepper then you’re done!
+Season with salt and pepper then you’re set!

 See – that was pretty simple!